Panoptikum-social/blog.panoptikum.social/pages/vienna-beamers.md

 Vienna BEAMers is the in ~~person~~ online (due to the Corona pandemic) meetup and study group for people interested and/or coding in Elixir and Phoenix.
-We meet every two weeks at Stefan's self hosted Jitsi Server https://floridsdorf.mittenin.at/vienna-beamers .
+We meet every two weeks at Stefan's self-hosted Jitsi Server https://floridsdorf.mittenin.at/vienna-beamers .
 Nothing is recorded, comments in the chat are deleted, when the last person leaves the room.

 The next meetups are